 the number assigned to every device that connects to the Internet.
 While IP addresses were once a reliable way of identifying users, it still creates a number of problems in terms of precisions:

-- IP Addresses now rotate quicker than ever between users: mobile network users, ISPs often sell and recycle IP address ranges to satisfy the huge growth in user numbers.
+- IP Addresses now rotate quicker than ever between users: Mobile network users, ISPs often sell and recycle IP address ranges to satisfy the huge growth in user numbers.

-- Multiple users can share the same IP address: this is particularly true in public locations such as colleges, libraries, of networks that offer open WiFi.
+- Multiple users can share the same IP address: This is particularly true in public locations such as colleges, libraries, of networks that offer open WiFi.

-- Not a static attribute: as you can imagine, using a historical database of IP addresses for your blacklist can dramatically increase false positives.
+- Not a static attribute: As you can imagine, using a historical database of IP addresses for your blacklist can dramatically increase false positives.

 A form of ID relating to information about the device used (Windows PC, iOS smartphone etc…).
 Similarly to IP addresses, the fast evolution of the mobile market has complicated things when using this attribute for blacklisting:

-- Not a permanent attribute: in the past, browsers could inject a “supercookie” or tracker that would be stored permanently on users’ device.
+- Not a permanent attribute: In the past, browsers could inject a “supercookie” or tracker that would be stored permanently on users’ device.
 Verizon got fined $1.35 M for employing the practice in 2016.
 Needless to say, supercookies are frowned upon.

-- Browser and os updates create new IDs: so once again, not a hugely precise way of tracking user info, especially when the mobile operating system cycle is so fast these days
+- Browser and os updates create new IDs: So once again, not a hugely precise way of tracking user info, especially when the mobile operating system cycle is so fast these days

-- Factory resets also trigger new IDs: a method fraudsters will surely be aware of.
+- Factory resets also trigger new IDs: A method fraudsters will surely be aware of.
 Simply factory resetting the device will give it a new ID.

 The most basic form of identification online, and also the easiest to fake.

-- Not efficient with ID fraud: 300 Million new email accounts are opened every year, and for criminals, it’s easier than ever to create an address that matches the name on a stolen ID.
+- Not efficient with ID fraud: 300 million new email accounts are opened every year, and for criminals, it’s easier than ever to create an address that matches the name on a stolen ID.

-- No social profiling: Most fraud prevention tools don’t utilise possible social profiling methods and don’t provide any additional data about a single email address.
+- No social profiling: Most fraud prevention tools don’t utilize possible social profiling methods and don’t provide any additional data about a single email address.
 This means there is no way of verifying the risk related to the email address and doesn’t necessarily result in appropriate blacklisting.

-Other Concerns About Shared Blacklists
+Other Concerns about Shared Blacklists